Articles in this section

 Additional options

-To complete your pole banner setup, you can combine the "Create a two-sided banner" check/fix profile with other profiles to add bleed, fold marks, and grommets for ease of assembly.
+To complete your pole banner setup, you can combine the Banner function with other functions to add bleed, fold marks, and grommets for ease of assembly.

 Bleed

-The "Create two-sided banner" check/fix profile does not add bleed.
-If your banner requires hemming, add a canvas bleed to one or more sides using the "Advanced bleed" check/fix profile or the Print bleed feature.
+The Banner function does not add bleed.
+If your banner requires hemming, add a canvas bleed to one or more sides using "Advanced bleed" or Bleed features.

 Grommets

-Add security grommets in the folding area with the "Place grommets" check/fix profile.
+Add security grommets in the folding area with the Grommets feature.
 Grommets help secure the banner around the pole and reinforce the pockets.

 6a0547d6c7b38b5460283ab81110bd6dcd890238a7fd49b0e17d96fcb65c0b44.png